Anthony Fantano: The Needle Drop

-Fantano garnered attention for his video on Kanye West and Ty Dolla Sign's album Vultures 1 in February 2024.
+Fantano garnered attention for his video on Kanye West and Ty Dolla Sign's album Vultures 1 in February 2024 titled "unreviewable 1".
 Declaring the record "unreviewable trash," he talked about West's antisemitic views, particularly those expressed in his music, and general attitude preventing him from fully critiquing the record; he also delved into discourse regarding West's fan base being generally hostile to criticism and negative reviews.
 The video subsequently received backlash from West's fans on social media.
 In October 2025, Fantano collaborated with the American comedy rapper Yuno Miles on the song "Take Me Back", also appearing in its music video.

+Fantano made cameo appearances in the films Nirvanna the Band the Show the Movie (2025) and The Moment (2026).
+In the former film he discusses the (fictional) career of musician Jay McCarrol in a (fictional) episode of The Needle Drop.

 Albums rating scale

+Outside the standard zero to ten rating scale, Fantano will also occasionally give a score outside of the standard scale, such as NOT GOOD (pictured).

 Albums are rated on a standard zero to ten scale, with Fantano deeming an album score of a five as "indifference", with scores above a five as him enjoying the record to varying degrees, and below five mostly disliking it.
 There are also additional qualifiers ("light", "decent", or "strong") with each number besides ten and typically zero.
 Fantano will also occasionally give a score outside of the standard scale, such as "NOT GOOD" for albums he deems unworthy of reviewing in full, believing the album to simply be "not good".
+Rarely, he gives unique scores to specific albums such as "NOT BAD" for The Future Bites by Steven Wilson and xperiment by Ken Carson, highlighting his exceeded expectations, and "NOT MUSIC" for Starface by Tyga, criticizing the album's use of artificial intelligence.
 Fantano also uses the color of his flannel to show his rating, such as the red flannel for bad albums and a yellow/golden one for great albums.